ArcanaFramework/fileformats/README.rst

 formats that require inspection of headers to locate data files, directories containing certain file types, or to peek at metadata fields to define specific sub-types (e.g. functional MRI DICOM file set).
-It is in the handling of multi-file formats that fileformats comes into its own, as it keeps track of auxiliary files when moving/copying to different file-system locations or calculating hashes.
+It is in the handling of multi-file formats that fileformats comes into its own, since it keeps track of auxiliary files when moving/copying to different file-system locations and calculating hashes.

 See the `extension template <https://github.com/ArcanaFramework/fileformats-extension-template>`__ for instructions on how to design *FileFormats* extensions modules to augment the